kbialek/deye-inverter-mqtt/README.md

 * `DEYE_LOGGER_IP_ADDRESS` - inverter data logger IP address
 * `DEYE_LOGGER_PORT` - inverter data logger communication port, optional, defaults to 8899 for Modbus/TCP, and 48899 for Modbus/AT
 * `DEYE_LOGGER_PROTOCOL` - inverter communication protocol, optional, either `tcp` for Modbus/TCP, or `at` for Modbus/AT, defaults to `tcp`
+* `DEYE_LOGGER_MAX_REG_RANGE_LENGTH` - controls maximum number of registers to be read in a single Modbus registers read operation, defaults to 256
 * `DEYE_FEATURE_MQTT_PUBLISHER` - controls, if the service will publish metrics over mqtt, defaults to `true`
 * `DEYE_FEATURE_SET_TIME` - when set to `true`, the service will automatically set the inverter/logger time, defaults to `false`
 * `DEYE_FEATURE_ACTIVE_POWER_REGULATION` - enables active power regulation control over MQTT command topic